 The analysed mark refers to a mark in a dashboard or sheet that was analysed by Explain Data.

 For more information on marks, see Marks(Link opens in a new window).

 The expected value for a mark is the median value in the expected range of values in the underlying data in your viz.
 The expected range is the range of values between the 15th and 85th percentile that the statistical model predicts for the analysed mark.
 Tableau determines the expected range each time it runs a statistical analysis on a selected mark.

 If an expected value summary says the mark is lower than expected or higher than expected, it means the aggregated mark value is outside the range of values that a statistical model is predicting for the mark.
 If an expected value summary says the mark is slightly lower or slightly higher than expected or within the range of natural variation, it means the aggregated mark value is within the range of predicted mark values, but is lower or higher than the median.

 For more information, see What is an expected range?(Link opens in a new window)

 Each column name in a database is a field.
 For example, Product Name and Sales are both fields.
 In Tableau, fields like Product Name that categorise data are called dimensions; fields with quantifiable data like Sales are called measures.
 Tableau aggregates measures by default when you drag them into a view.

-Some explanations describe how the underlying record values and the aggregations of those values may be contributing to the value of the explained mark.
-Other explanations may mention the distribution of values across a dimension for the explained mark.
+Some explanations describe how the underlying record values and the aggregations of those values may be contributing to the value of the analysed mark.
+Other explanations may mention the distribution of values across a dimension for the analysed mark.

 When you run Explain Data on mark, the analysis considers dimensions and measures in the data source that aren't represented in the view.
 These fields are referred to as unvisualised dimensions and unvisualised measures.